rohitshe/TestXenkoRepository/manual/graphics/graphics-reference/effects-and-shaders-reference/index.md

 // (...)```

 An effect often has a set of parameters.
-To learn how to set them, please refer to the documentation of the `Effect (ref:{SiliconStudio.Xenko.Graphics.Effect})` class.
+To learn how to set them, please refer to the documentation of the @'SiliconStudio.Xenko.Graphics.Effect' class.

 # Simple effect shader

 Xenko is bundled with a basic built-in shader: SimpleEffect.
-To use it, simply create an instance of the `SimpleEffect (ref:{SiliconStudio.Xenko.Graphics.SimpleEffect})` class.
-Please refer to the `SimpleEffect (ref:{SiliconStudio.Xenko.Graphics.SimpleEffect})` class reference to know all the available options.
+To use it, simply create an instance of the @'SiliconStudio.Xenko.Graphics.SimpleEffect' class.
+Please refer to the @'SiliconStudio.Xenko.Graphics.SimpleEffect' class reference to know all the available options.
 These options include:

 - a tint color
 - a transformation matrix